cdktf/cdktf-provider-cloudflare/docs/workersScript.go.md

 - *Type:* *string

-The dataset name to bind to.
+The name of the dataset to bind to.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/workers_script#dataset WorkersScript#dataset}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/workers_script#dataset WorkersScript#dataset}

 ---